nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Adding a delivery with invalid supplier
     1. Test case: `add -d on/18-01-2023 15:00 s/0 pro/bread q/500 g c/5.50`<br>
        Expected: No delivery is added.
-Error message indicating that SUPPLIER_INDEX should be a positive number greater than 0 and smaller than total number of suppliers shown in the status message.
+Error message indicating that SUPPLIER_INDEX should be a positive number greater than 0 and smaller than total number of suppliers shown in the status message. <br>

 3. Adding a delivery with invalid units for QUANTITY
     1. Prerequisites: Ensure there is at least 1 supplier by listing all suppliers using the `list -s` command.